LeonStansfield/tawnyAV/README.md

 - WARNINGL The shader must be a working fragment shader, if the shader does not compile, the program will not start.

 #### Custom Parameters:
-- Upon starting the program, TawnyAV will look for a 'tawny-av-params.txt' parameters file.
+- Upon starting the program, TawnyAV will look for a [tawny-av-params.txt](tawny-av-params) parameters file.
 - This file contains global parameters that are used throughout the program.
 - Modifying the parameters in this file will modify the global parameters when the program starts.
 This can be useful for setting up a default configuration for TawnyAV (for example, the image file path of your logo).
 - The parameters are as follows: